 Next, you have to:

-- add projects as rows and following this
+- Add projects as rows

-- select the project details, i.e., the bars.
+- Select the project details, i.e., the bars

 To this end, you create a link to Project Online or Azure Boards by entering the respective URL.

 In the next step, you select the elements you would like to present as bars.
 However, a list of tasks or Epics will only appear after you have entered three letters.